What is a Sine-on-Sine (Multi-Sine) Test?

 Easy Test Entry

-Frequency/amplitude breakpoints of the background random acceleration spectrum are entered in an easy to read tabular form using either frequency and amplitude breakpoints, or by entering one endpoint and the desired dB/octave slope.
-Over 1000 separate frequency/amplitude breakpoints can be entered, allowing entry of virtually any test.
+Enter frequency/amplitude breakpoints of the background random acceleration spectrum in an easy-to-read, tabular format.
+The operator can use frequency and amplitude breakpoints or enter one endpoint and the desired dB/octave slope.
+Over 1,000 separate frequency/amplitude breakpoints can be entered, allowing for the entry of virtually any test specification.

-Many graphical display options are available, including acceleration spectral density, output voltage spectral density, and channel-to-channel transmissibility.
-Graphs can be easily auto-scaled or zoomed, and cursors displayed.
-Data and text annotations can be easily placed on the graphs, with data values updated live as the data changes.
+- Data Plots: Available graph display options include acceleration spectral density, output voltage spectral density, and channel-to-channel transmissibility.
+Graphs can be easily auto-scaled, and cursor display can be adjusted.
+Data and text annotations can be easily placed on the graphs, and data values update live with changes.